johnpeart/johnpeart.github.io/_blogpost/2019-04-20-eurovision-first-listens.md

   semifinal: 1
   final: false
   commentary: |
-    The Belgians have come up with a half-baked bun with this one[^bel].
+    The Belgians have come up with a half-baked bun with this one.
 The tempo and instrumentation is all over the ~~bakery~~ shop in this Bastille-like pop number.

     It’s erratic rhythm means you can never quite get into it’s disappointing groove.

-    [^bel]: Sorry, I had to go there; the pun was just hanging there.

 - country: "Georgia"
   emoji: ""